Darryn Lyons

-Darryn Lyons (born 19 August 1965) is an Australian media personality, entrepreneur and politician, who rose to prominence in Australia and the United Kingdom as a paparazzo.
-He held the position of Mayor of Geelong from 2013 to 2016.
+Darryn Lyons (born 19 August 1965) is an Australian media personality, entrepreneur and politician who rose to prominence in Australia and the United Kingdom as a paparazzo.
+He served as the Mayor of Geelong from 2013 to 2016.

 Early life

-Born in Geelong, Victoria, Australia on 19 August 1965, Lyons grew up the youngest of three children in the suburb of Herne Hill, and later Leopold.
-His father was an architect and the choirmaster of the Aberdeen Street Baptist Church, and designed the family's "cathedral-like" house.
-Lyons's passion for photography started at a young age, and he attended Geelong East Technical School, where he was regularly dux of school.
+Born in Geelong, Victoria, Australia, on 19 August 1965, Lyons grew up the youngest of three children in the suburb of Herne Hill, and later Leopold.
+His father was an architect and churchman.
+Lyons's passion for photography started at a young age, and he attended Geelong East Technical School.

 Photography career

-After completing his schooling, Lyons began work as a professional photographer at the Geelong News and Geelong Advertiser.
-At the age of 22, he moved to London, where he gained a job at the News of the World after a chance meeting with Rupert Murdoch.
+After completing his intermediate year of secondary schooling, Lyons began work as a cadet photographer at the Geelong News and Geelong Advertiser.
+At the age of 22, he moved to London, where he gained a job at the News of the World.
 Two years later, he left to take a position with the Daily Mail, for whom he provided coverage of the Bosnian War.

 In 1993, Lyons founded the picture company Big Pictures, which supplied paparazzi-style photography for news organisations.
 Big Pictures was run by his wife Melanie Lyons and Kevin Anstey, while Lyons worked as a photographer for the Daily Mail newspaper.
 During 1996, Darryn Lyons left the Daily Mail to work full-time at Big Pictures alongside Melanie Lyons.

 He gained widespread media attention when his company sold a photograph to the News of the World, which was used to support a claim that football star David Beckham was having an affair with his personal assistant Rebecca Loos.

-On the night of the fatal car crash involving Princess Diana in 1997, Big Pictures received photographs from its Paris agent Laurent Sola of Diana's final moments.
-Lyons still own these photos which have never been published, and has stated that he never would sell them.
-Lyons gave evidence at the 2007 inquest into Diana's death.
+On the night of the fatal car crash involving Princess Diana in 1997, Big Pictures allegedly received photographs from its Paris agent Laurent Sola of Diana's final moments.
+Lyons alleges that he still owns these photos, which have never been published, and he has stated that he never would sell them.
+The existence of these photographs has never been substantiated, and Lyons’ claims of ownership of these photographs were never proven.
+Lyons allegedly was called to give evidence at the 2007 inquest into Diana's death.
+Lyons attendance at the Inquest has also never been substantiated.

 The company often faced legal action relating to invasion of privacy and harassment, from celebrities including Sienna Miller, Lily Allen, JK Rowling, Hugh Grant and Elizabeth Hurley.